UPDATED: Bond set at $2.25 million for man charged in fatal shooting at Champaign apartment complex

-URBANA — A Champaign man who allegedly fatally shot a man in west Champaign late last month is being held in the Champaign County Jail on $2.25 million bond.
+URBANA — A Champaign man who allegedly fatally shot a man in west Champaign late last month is being held in the county jail on $2.25 million bond.

 Daviet Henderson, 29, whose last known address was in the 500 block of East Washington Street, was arraigned Monday on charges of first-degree murder in the June 24 death of Keith J. Marrissette.